ScratchAddons/changed-files/README.md

 ### Outputs

-All output values are either a space-separated string, or a JSON encoded array.
+All output values are either a newline-separated string, or a JSON encoded array.

 -   **`files_created`**: Created files
 -   **`files_updated`**: Updated files